Snowflake-Labs/sfquickstarts/site/sfguides/src/image_recognition_snowpark_pytorch_streamlit_openai/image_recognition_snowpark_pytorch_streamlit_openai.md

 ### Prerequisites

-- Familiarity with Python and PyTorch
 - A [Snowflake account](https://signup.snowflake.com/)
   - Login to your Snowflake account with the admin credentials that were created with the account in one browser tab (a role with ORGADMIN privileges).
 Keep this tab open during the session.
     - Click on the **Billing** on the left side panel
     - Click on **Terms and Billing**
     - Read and accept terms to continue
-- (Optionally) [OpenAI account](https://beta.openai.com/overview) for creating the second application.
-Once the account is created, generate [OpenAI API key](https://beta.openai.com/account/api-keys) to use in the application. *Note: At the time of writing this guide, creating a new OpenAI account granted you $18.00 credit which is plenty for this application.*
+- (***Optionally***) [OpenAI account](https://beta.openai.com/overview) for creating the second application.
+Once the account is created, you will need to generate an [OpenAI API key](https://beta.openai.com/account/api-keys) to use in the application. *Note: At the time of writing this guide, creating a new OpenAI account granted you $18.00 credit which is plenty for this application.*
 - Your favorite IDE - Jupyter Notebook, VS Code, etc.

 <!-- ------------------------ -->